Here’s what Storm coach Dan Hughes thinks of new Commissioner’s Cup and the added dynamic it brings to WNBA season

 A sampling of league coaches suggests most are in favor of the in-season tournament while some don’t believe it’s going to significantly alter their day-to-day approach.

 “When it’s all said in done, it’s going to come down to the best record out of those 10-11 games,” Chicago Sky coach James Wade said.
-“At the end, you just say hey each game is important.
+“At the end, you just say ‘Hey each game is important.’
 You recognize it and tell them this is a Commissioner’s Cup game and whatever happens, happens.

 “Other than that, we can’t take away from what our main goal is and that’s to be better every game.
 We’re a self-motivated team to win games.
 The Commissioner’s Cup adds to it, but not to the point where it distracts you to focus on it.”